noprompt/meander/doc/operator-overview.md

 ### `search`

-The `search` operator is an extended version `match` which returns a sequence of all action values which satisfy their pattern counterparts.
+The `search` macro is an extended version of `match` which returns a sequence of all action values which satisfy their pattern counterparts.
 Map patterns with variable keys, set patterns with variable subpatterns, or two side-by-side zero or more subsequence patterns, are all examples of patterns which may have multiple matches for a given value. `search` will find all such matches and, unlike `match`, will not throw when a pattern match could not be made.
 In essence, `search` allows you to _query_ arbitrary data.